Internet Matters

 Help your child take control of what they share online and learn how to build a positive online reputation that will support their future education or career aspirations.

-Talking to your child about their online reputation
+3 ways to protect your child’s online reputation

 How to create a positive digital footprint